 - Can I get notified about entries without logging into WordPress?

 How can form entries be viewed?

 Form entries can be viewed either as a group with other entries from the same form or individually.

 Entries Overview Pages

 You can access all entries within the WordPress admin area.
-To do this, hover over the WPForms link in the left sidebar and click on Entries in the popup menu.
-To navigate to the entries of another form, you can click on arrow icon beside the form title:
+To do this, hover over the WPForms link in the left sidebar and click on Entries in the menu.
+To view the entries of a specific form, you can click on that form’s title.

-Alternatively, in the Forms Overview page, you can hover over the title of a form to reveal additional options.
-From here, you can click on Entries to view the form entries:
+Alternatively, you could go to WPForms » All Forms to open the Forms Overview page..
+From here, you can hover over a form title and click Entries to view the form entries: